Linaro/website/_posts/2016/09/2016-09-06-stm-and-its-usage.markdown

 Any software program no matter where it is in kernel space or user space can write STM device with message string (i.e. trace data), like using print functions.
 This article will mainly focus on software traces of STM - how to write traces to STM and how many approaches to do this, etc.

 Each software or hardware trace source is assigned a unique pair of master and channel, so that a decoder can know which source the trace data come from by this.
-As a kind of resource, the number of masters and channels are limited, for example there are 128 masters, each supporting 65,536 channels on ARM CoreSight STM, while Intel STH has up to 65,536 masters and up to 256 channels per master.
+As a kind of resource, the number of masters and channels are limited, for example there are 128 masters, each supporting 65,536 channels on Arm CoreSight STM, while Intel STH has up to 65,536 masters and up to 256 channels per master.

 Unlike some traditional tracing approach which would lose all traces once system crashed since the traces are stored in system memory, tracing with STM can survive this kind of case because all traces collected via STM would end up in sink device which can be still alive even the system is dead so long as the hardware design allows it.There’s another benefit of using STM to collect software traces or monitor hardware events.
 Since everything is logged to the same STM with timestamps, it is possible to correlate events happening in the entire system rather than being confined to the logging facility of a single entity.